-13.2 To assist Schools in fulfilling their responsibility, Student Services Development (Academic Processes) will notify them annually of any outstanding reports.
+13.2 To assist Schools in fulfilling their responsibility, Registry and Academic Affairs, Quality and Student Management SystemsTeam will notify them annually of any outstanding reports.

 13.3 The School should provide an opportunity for the external examiner(s) to give feedback arising from the performance of his/her duties, which may be either or oral or written, and for the School to provide information to the examiner(s) on how the School has addressed issues raised in any previous report(s) from the examiner(s).